-Since we live in the age of user experience, web design is one of the essential elements in the blog post success formula.
+Since we live in the age of user experience, website design elements are essential factors in the blog post success formula.
 Unfortunately, writing engaging, valuable and insightful posts is no longer enough.
-Today, bloggers have to follow the best web design practices in their niche to stay competitive and eventually be recognized and rewarded with a stable readership.
+Today, bloggers have to follow the best web design practices and include elements of good web page design in their niche to stay competitive and eventually be recognized and rewarded with a stable readership.

 But, to just say that web design and blog post success go hand in hand is not enough.
 We have to support this bold claim with some facts.
 Facts will help you understand the full potential of fine-tuning your blog design.
 These are the web design elements that have a huge impact on blog post success.